ruby-R53/C64play/README.md

     - You can then hit `-` to halve it;
     - Or `0` to go all the way back to the normal speed!
 - Other visual changes:
+  - Changes to the color palette.
+  - You can now see the filter curve and/or range value on the main UI.
+  - The "DigiBoost" field now only appears if a tune uses the 8580 chip.
   - The console cursor is now hidden.
   - Prefix a `~` to the note if the frequency doesn't match one of the ones in the frequency table.